 A remarkable series that is only five episodes long!

 You’ll Love It If: You don’t mind the artistic black and white production choice, you enjoy stories about IIT and studying and the modern Indian middle class dream and you’re not looking for a love story or song and dance.
+Will there be a Kota Factory season two?

 You’ll Hate It If: You want something light hearted and easy to watch with aunties and uncles.
 Or if your All India Rank was too low and you think all these IIT stories are a bunch of privileged garbage.